Snawoot/firefox-secure-proxy/README.md

 # firefox-secure-proxy

-Project is archived because beta extension API has been disabled and newer API has severe limitations.
+**NOTICE:** Project is archived because beta extension API has been disabled and newer API has severe limitations.
 See [hola-proxy-list](https://github.com/Snawoot/hola-proxy-list) for alternative.

 Standalone wrapper for [Firefox Secure Proxy](https://private-network.firefox.com/).
 Offers plain HTTP proxy interface for all compatible applications.